1. Release Notes

 $ yum install libXft

-On Linux HammerDB GUI requires Cairo Graphics installed to support the graphical transaction counter and can be installed as follows:
+On Linux the HammerDB GUI also requires Cairo Graphics installed to support the graphical transaction counter and can be installed as follows:

 Ubuntu: